-The first step is to define your target market.
-Even if you intend on selling a service only in your own town, you're not selling that service to everyone who lives there.
-You need to know exactly what the people who might be interested in buying your product or service are like, and how many of them there are.
+Even if you intend on selling a product or service only in your community, you won't be selling that service to everyone who lives there.
+Knowing exactly what type(s) of people might be interested in buying your product or service and how many of them reside in your projected area or region is fundamental in creating your market analysis.

 |Family||What is their family structure (number of children, extended family, etc.)?|